artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 in place.
 When an actor is referenced in one of the event columns that does not have an associated ``eventType`` value, AtoM will treat the actor on import as a :term:`creator`.
-This way, it is possible to create CSVs that have only one date of creation and multiple actors without piping all date-related imputs.
+This way, it is possible to create CSVs that have only one date of creation and multiple actors without piping all date-related inputs.
 So long as the actor values are properly piped, the import will succeed, even if the validation warning is returned.